-Schools with Grades 7 to 9 bus eligible students receive a RAM allocation of \$91.28 per student that must be used to provide for noon supervision services.
-Refer to Appendix 2 to ensure the information is generated and sent by Oct.
-6, 2017, in order to receive an accurate Fall Allocation RAM for this per student allocation.
+Schools with Grades 7 to 9 bus eligible students receive a RAM allocation of \$90.82 per student that must be used to provide for noon supervision services.
+Information pertaining to students outside the walk zone (and therefore considered bus eligible) will be received from the Transportation department as at Sep 30, 2018 to populate the Fall Allocation RAM for this per student allocation.
+The Spring estimate is from the 2017-18 Fall RAM.